SiruiLuo/casa0019-BOOC/Readme.md

 2.1 Pie Chart

-The PieChart is designed using the XCharts library, positioned in the middle-right section.
-It provides a real-time comparison of library seat usage, showing the proportions of vacant and occupied seats.
-This data comes from an external API (Summar_data) that is updated every minute to ensure real-time accuracy, and is visualized using code from Summarize.cs.
-By parsing the obtained JSON responses, the chart dynamically reflects the number of sensors occupied and absent in a particular survey.
-Hence, it enhances data visualization and offers users a more intuitive understanding of the library's current status.
+Positioned in the middle-right section, the pie chart provides a real-time comparison of library seat us- age, showing the proportions of vacant and occupied seats.
+This data is derived from the summarize data(see London n.d.(c)) and visualized using code from Summarize.cs.
+The pie chart enhances data visual- ization and offers users a more intuitive understanding of the library’s status.

 2.2 Line Chart

-Located in the middle-left section, the line chart presents trends in hourly average seat occupancy over a week, based on data from average_data.
+Located in the middle-left section, the line chart presents trends in hourly average seat occupancy over a week, based on data from average data (see London n.d.(b)).
 The raw dataset provides ten-minute averages of occupied and vacant seats over seven days.
-For better readability, only data between 9:00 and 17:00 is displayed, as these are the library's operational hours.
-This selective visualization offers users a longer-term perspective on library usage patterns, enabling informed decision-making and providing valuable insights for future predictions regarding the library's occupancy levels.
+For better readability, only data between 9:00 and 17:00 is displayed, as these are the library’s operational hours.
+This selective visualization offers users a longer-term perspective on library usage patterns, enabling informed decision-making and providing valuable insights for future predictions regarding the library’s occupancy levels.

 2.3 Maps